tritemio/pybroom/docs/index.rst

 process lmfit's `MinimizerResult` or scipy's `OptimizeResult` because there is little or no data relevant to each data point.

-Support for objects used in other libraries such as `sklearn` can be added based on user request
+Support for result objects from other libraries such as `sklearn` can be added based on user request
 (`PR welcome! <https://github.com/tritemio/pybroom>`__).